 going to Destination Star Trek London in October 2012, I decided to

-join STARFLEET International.
+join a Trek club.
 I got to meet new people and make

-new friends, attend events like The Starbase 24 Banquet and the Region 20 Summit where I met like minded people and made even more friends."
+new friends, attend events like The Starbase 24 Banquet, where I met like minded people and made even more friends."

 Second OfficerLCDR Erika Stroem

-joined Starfleet in 2015.
+joined a Trek club in 2015.
 Initially I won a year’s subscription in a

 raffle, but as I enjoyed myself so much and made lots of new friend, I